devcoditor/EditorX/README.md

 $ npm start
 ```

-This will generate the strings needed for localization in your `src/nls` folder and allow you to access Bramble on `localhost:8000`.
+This will generate the strings needed for localization in your `src/nls` folder and allow you to access Bramble on `localhost:8000` (NOTE: you need npm version 5 for the cleanup step to run properly; if it doesn't, use `npm run unlocalize` to restore the files in `src/nls/**/*`).
+It will also build the Bramble iframe API in dist/ if necessary.
 You can terminate the server with `Ctrl+C` which will also clean up the strings that were generated in your `src/nls` folder.

 If you want to simply run the server without the localized strings, run: